hitainkakkar7/ETG-JSON-Based-Inventory-management-Assignment/README.md

 # ETG-JSON-Based-Inventory-management-Assignment
-# ETG-JSON-Based-Inventory-management-Assignment

 This is an json based inventory management system built using python(json) and created on google colab.
 I have developed this project as a part of hands on project which i recieved due to my "Skill India Python for ML/AI" Internship from #EliteTechnoGroups.

 Thank you [Elite Techno Groups](https://www.elitetechnogroups.com/) for this internship opportunity and looking to learn more such knowledgeable stuff from you and the internship Guides.
-Thank you [Ashish Jangra](https://github.com/AshishJangra27/) (Mentor) for helping me make this project from scratch.
+Thank you [Ashish Jangra](https://github.com/AshishJangra27/) (Mentor) for guiding me make this project from scratch.

 -----
 ## About the Repository